DockYard/inquisitor/README.md

 ### Security

-By default Inquisitor is an opt-in library.
+By default, Inquisitor is an opt-in library.
 It will not provide any querying access to any key/value pair.
 The params list will be iterated over and a no-op function is called on each element.
 You must add custom query handlers that have a higher matching order on a case by case